NoRulesJustFeels/Fling/README.md

 <p>The Fling application allows you to beam video files from computers to <a href="https://www.google.com/intl/en/chrome/devices/chromecast/">ChromeCast</a> devices.</p>

-<p>To run the application, you need a <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">Java runtime environment (JRE)</a> for your operating system.
+<p>To run the application, you need a <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">Java runtime environment (JRE)</a> for your operating system. </p>

+<p>Download the latest version of the app: <a href="http://goo.gl/HAc9ex">fling.jar</a></p>

-There is a dependency on a web app that needs to be <a href="https://developers.google.com/cast/whitelisting#whitelist-receiver">registered with Google</a>, so currently this solution will only work for developers until Google opens up their ChromeCast developer program.</p>
+<p>There is no longer a dependency on a web app that needs to be <a href="https://developers.google.com/cast/whitelisting#whitelist-receiver">registered with Google</a>; that has been eliminated by using the public ChromeCast app receiver.</p>

 <p>When the application starts, it will search for ChromeCast devices on your local network.
 Select the device that you want to beam the videos to.
 Then drag-and-drop a video file onto the application to beam it to the ChromeCast device.</p>